Saturday, April 30, 2016

 Jim MacKell.
 4-25-2016 PWM

-Click Here - to see more on the Beautiful Brass of the Narcissus
+Click Here to see more on the Beautiful Brass of the Narcissus

-The historic 1912 Portland-Lewiston Interurban No. 14, Narcissus, entered the Town House Restoration Shop of the Seashore Trolley Museum in Kennebunkport, Maine on May 20, 1015
+The historic 1912 Portland-Lewiston Interurban No. 14, Narcissus, entered the Town House Restoration Shop of the Seashore Trolley Museum in Kennebunkport, Maine, on May 20, 1015

 Upon entering the shop, the materials contained within the Narcissus were identified, assessed, inventoried, and in some cases, removed and stored for work at a later time.
 The Narcissus resides on tracks in the unheated portion of the shop.
-So, during the coldest months of the winter, smaller items that need restoration may receive the necessary attention either in the heated portion of the shop or in some cases, at a volunteer's home or at a contractor's place of business.
+So, during the coldest months of winter, smaller items that need restoration may receive the necessary attention either in the heated portion of the shop or, in some cases, at a volunteer's home or at a contractor's place of business.

 This Narcissus Project Blog post pertains to the mahogany sash and glass of the twenty-six passenger windows.
 Eighteen originals have survived in various conditions of disrepair.
 Restoration/repair/rebuilding began during the winter months (2015-16) at the woodworking shop at the home of Museum volunteer Jim MacKell.